 Graduate school rates (for undergraduate students)

-Threshold: The percent of each graduating class who are pursuing graduate school to be equal or exceed the continuing education rate of peer institutions within six months of graduation.
+Threshold: The percentage of each graduating class who are pursuing graduate school to be equal or exceed the continuing education rate of peer institutions within six months of graduation.

 Graduate School Rates

-* Due to Covid, there was no graduation ceremony and no graduation survey was administered.Over the past five years, the LaGrange College percent of class pursuing graduate school rate has ranged from a low of 15% to a high of 24%.
-For two of the past five years, the percent of the class pursuing graduate school has been equal to or higher than the peer group rates of 19% - 20%.
-Therefore, the threshold was met for two out of the past five years.
+* Due to Covid, there was no graduation ceremony and no graduation survey was administered.Over the past six years, the LaGrange College percentage of each class pursuing graduate school rate has ranged from a low of 12% to a high of 24%.
+For one of the past six years, the percentage of the class pursuing graduate school has been equal to or higher than the peer group rates of 19% - 23%.
+Therefore, the threshold was met for the remainder of those years for which data was available.
+The goal has not yet been reached.

 -